jtoty/Libftest/README.md

 ## Running script

-Go to the directory where you cloned and run the script
+Run the script from the directory where you cloned
 ```bash
 bash grademe.sh
 ```
-or simply run the script with the path
+or run the script with the path
 ```bash
 bash /path/where/you/cloned/grademe.sh
 ```